 - Finalizing the Deal.
 Once you’ve worked out a deal, you should verify that all your traders are available.
-After that, I recommend summarizing the deal (to include a list or pictures of the patches being traded) and sending it to the other party to get a final approval.
+After that, summarize the deal (to include a list or pictures of the patches being traded) and send it to the other party to get a final approval.
 Once finalized, you should not renege on the deal unless there are extenuating circumstances.

 - Sending the Trades.
 The initiator should send their trades out first, generally within a week of the deal.
 The other party should wait until they receive the initiator’s trades until sending theirs out.
 This is especially important for the first trade or first several trades with an unknown individual.
 There are still a few unscrupulous individuals who initiate a trade with no intent to follow through.
 If somebody does not agree to this, I recommend you void the trade.
 As you develop good/trusted relationships with other collectors, it is good form to send out the patches as soon as the trade is agreed upon.
 It is customary for both parties to notify the other when the trades have been placed in the mail and when they are received.

 - Mail.
 Trades should be sent out First Class mail (or equivalent) unless other arrangements have been agreed upon.
 Each individual is responsible for postage costs.
 Although a little more expensive, I recommend paying for tracking so you can confirm delivery.
 For high value patches, it is in both individual’s interest to pay for insurance.
 Remember, delivery times can be unpredictable so please allow some time for patches to arrive.
-I’ve had some domestic trades take up to a month.
-Some of my international trades have taken almost 2 months!
+Domestic trades can sometimes take up to a month while international trades can take almost 2 months!

 - Problems.
 If there is a problem with the trade (e.g. — patches were not as advertised/pictured or a wrong patch) you should notify the other party immediately.
 For the wrong items the other party should offer to send you the right items and provide a self-addressed stamped envelope to send the wrong item back.
 For other problems, the individual should offer an alternative or send back the traded patch(es) in exchange for their patches being returned.

 - Lost in the Mail.
-In over 25 years of trading, I’ve only had a couple of instances where trades have been lost in the mail.
+Occasionally items do get lost in the mail.
 Both parties should not hold each other accountable for a one time occurrence.
-However, if this occurs more than one-time with the same individual, I generally will stop trading with that person.
+However, if this occurs more than one-time with the same individual, it is recommended to stop trading with that person.